snonov/snonov.github.io/_posts/2023-03-20-zoom-on-java.md

 layout: post
 title: "Zoom on java"
 date: 2023-03-20
-tags : Java Versions Jep Ec Jdk Jeps Jsr Josépaumard
+tags : Java Versions Jep Ec Jdk Jeps Jsr Josepaumard
 ---

 May it's a zoom not so zoom ...
 Target is to keep main links to entry on Java/jdk versions